The sacrifice at home: Military spouses bear economic burden in service to their country

 Ochan described her work as a caregiver as similar to being a project manager — navigating her husband’s complex medical care in the military, at Walter Reed National Military Medical Center and the Department of Veterans Affairs, while being a mother, a wife, a student and a job-seeker.

 “Juggling what you juggle, that is a job skill,” he told her.
 “I don’t know how you put that on a resume, but if you think what it takes to be successful in the workplace, being able to juggle these multiple things you’ve done … that’s going to be a skill set that will be helpful in the workforce.”

-A decade into the post-9/11 wars, data began emerging about servicemembers coming home unable to find work.
+Under the radar A decade into the post-9/11 wars, data began emerging about servicemembers coming home unable to find work.
 Veterans’ organizations took notice and got to work educating employers and troops about translating their skills to the civilian workforce.

 The veteran unemployment rate has dropped below the civilian rate, according to Blue Star Families.
 Kaine, who spent much of his time on the Senate Armed Services Committee working on that issue, wants to turn the lens to the spouses.

 They’ve been along on this journey that is now more than halfway through a second decade at war, but still remain under the radar.
 They are also often unaware of just how much burden they carry, Roth-Douquet said.

 “Military spouses, being humble people who are service-oriented, experience each of these problems as, ‘This is my problem, there is something wrong with me that I am not able to solve this.
 And it’s my failing that I am not having my career and I am not supporting my family the way I want to and I am not having the future I want to,’ ” she said.
 “But it’s not.
 It is not because of you.”

 Sue Hoppin, founder and president of the National Military Spouse Network, said spouses don’t realize that they don’t have to “wait their turn.”